vabuyia/Week-2-portifolio-desktop-version/README.md

 ## Project Requirements

--Figma design templates include two input fields (for first name and last name) in the desktop version and one input field (for full name) in the mobile version
+-Figma design templates include two input fields (for first name and last name) in the desktop version and one input field (for full name) in the mobile version.
 -Use media queries in your CSS file to make your desktop version look like the template you selected.
 -In order to lay out the elements on the page you should use Grid and Flexbox.